~ 6 MIN READ

 - Report Filters: Leverage filters to create dynamic reports, so you’re always sharing only the most relevant information.
 For example, you can create a “red-alert view” that shows any measures that are below plan in a given time frame.
 Month to month, measures that are no longer flagged as red will drop off the report, while any measures that fall behind will appear.

-When it’s time to rerun a report for a month or quarter, just log in and update your data—that’s it.
-Report formats and any information that’s automated or already in your account will instantly be added to the report.
+When it’s time to rerun a report for a month or quarter, just Your data can be edited and updated right from the summary report itself – no navigating to other pages to update the data you need.
+Simply do it from one screen.
+Report formatting and any information that’s automated or already in your account will instantly be added to the report.
 In a fraction of the time, your report will be ready to circulate or add to a meeting agenda.

 That’s the short story.
 See all of our flexible report customizations with a live tour of ClearPoint.